Edward Hughes (Royal Navy officer)

-Admiral Sir Edward Hughes (c.
-1720 – 1794) was a Royal Navy officer who served in the War of Jenkins' Ear, Seven Years' War and American War of Independence.
+Admiral of the Blue Sir Edward Hughes (c.
+1716 – 17 January 1794) was a Royal Navy officer who served in the War of Jenkins' Ear, Seven Years' War and American War of Independence.
 He is best known for fighting a series of five inconclusive fleet actions during the American War of Independence with a French fleet under Pierre André de Suffren.

 Naval career

-Hughes joined the Royal Navy in 1735, and four years later, was present at the capture of Porto Bello.
-In 1740, he was promoted to lieutenant and served in the Cartagena expedition of 1741, and at the indecisive Battle of Toulon in 1744.
-In HMS Warwick, he participated in the action against the Glorioso, but without proper support from the Lark (which was sailing with the Warwick), the enemy escaped.
-The commander of the Lark was subsequently tried and condemned for his conduct, and Hughes received the vacated command.
-Captain Hughes was with Edward Boscawen at Louisburg and with Charles Saunders at Quebec.
+Edward Hughes was born c.
+1716 in Hertfordshire.
+He joined the Royal Navy in 1735 and was present at the capture of Porto Bello in 1739 during the War of Jenkin's Ear.
+He was promoted to lieutenant on 25 August 1740 and served in the Cartagena expedition of 1741 and at the indecisive Battle of Toulon in 1744.
+Hughes was promoted again to captain on 6 February 1747 and participated in the action against the Spanish ship of the line Glorioso.
+During the Seven Years' War, Hughes participated in the sieges of Louisbourg in 1758 and Quebec in 1759.

-Captain Sir Edward Hughes, circa 1720-94 by Violante Beatrice Siries from the collection of the National Maritime Museum.